Overview

 When will I be alerted about available funding?
 (Connecting Churches only)

-Based on your church's Connecting Church Radius setting, each Connecting Church can determine how far away you and your teams are willing to serve a family when the resources are available.
-You will only be alerted about resources available for requests inside this radius.
+Based on your church’s Connecting Church Radius, you can set how far your default Response Team is willing to go to serve a family when community resources are available.

-The CarePortal platform will identify and alert the "Recommended Connecting Church" first (the closest Connecting Church to the family or the church where the responder is an approved response team member).
-If the Recommended Connecting Church does not Commit & Claim the available resources within 24 hours, the other Connecting Churches with the request inside their radius are alerted and also given the chance to Commit & Claim. -
+The CarePortal platform will identify and alert the "Recommended Connecting Church" first (the closest Connecting Church to the family or the church where the responder is an approved Response Team member).
+If the Recommended Connecting Church does not Take the Lead within 24 hours, the other Connecting Churches that are local to the request (the request is inside their Connecting Church Radius) will be alerted and also given the opportunity to Take the Lead.

-How do the donated funds get onto my CarePortal Card?
+How does donated money get onto my CarePortal Card?

 Which financial institution offers the CarePortal Card?